hereswhatidid/wp-heartbeat-api-demo/README.md

 Default interval is 15 seconds.
 When the current window loses focus it changes to 120 seconds.

+### Trac Description of Heartbeat API

+The purpose of this API is to simulate bidirectional connection between the browser and the server.
+Initially it will be used for autosave, post locking and log-in expiration warning while a user is writing or editing.

+The idea is to have a relatively simple API that sends XHR requests to the server every 15 seconds and triggers events (or callbacks) on receiving data.
+Other components would be able to "hitch a ride" or get notified about another user's activities.

+In the future this can be used to block simultaneous editing of widgets and menus or any other tasks that require regular updates from the server.

 #### Filters

 * **heartbeat_nopriv_received** - applied when heartbeat data is received (not logged in)